arielgee/Sage-Like/.misc/tasks.md

 		* https://www.kill-the-newsletter.com/feeds/mvvbgk7ev4sfcfv2xanm.xml
 ---

+## Now
+* stop calling it logUrl. its feedUrl
+---

 ## Next
-* pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce
+* pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce.
+HERE: https://adactio.com/
 * maybe the one-click open folder is not so good. consider: one click on folder's icon open and on folder caption just select. but then dblclick on caption for open. (preference??????? :( )
 * is strUrl.stripHtmlTags() neccesery? what it I use URL() for all urls with base and for the feeData object?
 * https://www.npr.org/feeds/510317/feed.json has an image enrty in the feed-item entry. show it in the feedPreview ?
 	* check all formats for an image entry
-* stop calling it logUrl. its feedUrl
 * * <content type="xhtml"> in https://www.php.net/feed.atom
 * remove '<style\>' and 'style="xxx"' from description and htmlContent ; THERE ARE bgcolor="#000000" IN THE TAGS
 * drag and drop plane text urls